 Watch authentication experts estimate that 18-22% of vintage luxury watches sold through unofficial channels have some form of modification or replacement components that affect value, according to analysis from specialized dealers in 2025.

-Some models even showed premiums above retail, with the new Ingenieur Automatic 40 (IW328908) trading 31.3% above its $13,600 retail price at $17,851 in the secondary market as of September 2025.
+Some models even commanded premiums above retail.
+The new Ingenieur Automatic 40 (IW328908) was trading at $17,851 in the secondary market as of late 2026, which puts it 31.3% above its $13,600 retail price.
+That’s the kind of spread that gets investors interested.

 Restored IWC Watches for investment